 But I think of any number of movies — “Victor/Victoria,” “Cash McCall,” “Murphy’s Romance,” “Support Your Local Sheriff,” “Move Over Darling,” “Skin Game,” … OK, enough already — and I don’t remember disliking any of them.
 Different roles, certainly.
 But it tells me that Garner was judicious in the roles he chose, a pattern that I wish more of today’s stars would embrace.

 For the record, one of my favorite Garner movies was a made-for-TV film in 1984, “Heartsounds,” about a doctor who suffers a heart attack and gets a frightening view of what happens when doctors don’t put the patient first.
 Mary Tyler Moore co-stars as a journalist.
 Gee, another connection.

 Garner further succeeded where other celebrities fail — or don’t try to go: He seemed to keep his private life away from us.
 I can recall his penchant for the Oakland Raiders — or were they the L.A.
 Raiders at that point? — but I’ll chalk that up to nobody being perfect.

 He was obviously a fighter and didn’t mind settling some old scores now and then, and I don’t mean with his fists.
-In fact, one of his stated reasons for writing his biography, “The Garner Files,” was to set the record straight on a number of issues, personal and business.When Garner was being cheated out of money owed over syndication rights from “The Rockford Files,” he was determined to get justice.
-And he did.
+In fact, one of his stated reasons for writing “The Garner Files” was to set the record straight on a number of issues, personal and business.When Garner was being cheated out of money owed over syndication rights from “The Rockford Files,” he was determined to get justice, and he did.
 In court.

 As a result, I say goodbye forever curious about the kind of man Garner was.
 Friendly, approachable under reasonable circumstances, deeply committed to his family?
 Jim Rockford was, by necessity, pretty good at keeping his guard up.
 I wonder how much Garner differed in real life.